 For sophisticated adversaries, the best prizes are often the ability to assume the identity of a privileged account as quickly after initial exploit as possible.
 From that point on, there are few opportunities to detect security errors or alerts – just deviations from normal behavior within the authorized bounds.
 These tools fit into that operational approach and are often the last opportunity to detect an adversary before they blend into the environment.

-• EsteemAudit is a Remote Desktop Protocol (RDP) exploit and installs an implant for Windows Server 2003 and XP that exploits SmartCard authentication.
-Microsoft indicates it won’t patch this 0-day exploit as it’s too old.
-However Alert Logic has detection logic available for anomalous RDP connections (as legitimate RDP is most often within a VPN session) and scanning services will alert customers to exposure.
-However, due to the age of the target systems and the relatively high noise from false-positive detection, customers should contact Alert Logic to consider options for detection or blocking.
+- EsteemAudit is a Remote Desktop Protocol (RDP) exploit and installs an implant for Windows Server 2003 and XP that exploits SmartCard authentication.
+Microsoft indicates it won’t patch this zero-day exploit as it’s too old.
+However, Alert Logic has detection logic available for anomalous RDP connections (as legitimate RDP is most often within a VPN session) and scanning services will alert customers to exposure.
+Due to the age of the target systems and the relatively high noise from false-positive detection, customers should contact Alert Logic to consider options for detection or blocking.

 In the queue